 - December-March - "Crossover" into troop (at Crossover Ceremony)

-- Crossover-on - Meet with troop as you are now registered Boy Scouts
+- Crossover-on - Meet with troop as you are now registered Scouts

-Working Together - Cub Scout Pack AND Boy Scout Troop
+Working Together - Cub Scout Pack AND Scout BSA Troop

 Few boys join Tiger Scouts BSA with the intent of remaining in Scouting until their 21st birthday as a Venturer.
 However, Scouting offers a continuous program that becomes progressively more challenging.